Bespoke & Made-To-Measure Garments

 Message goes here

-Your concerns: Poor “cleaning” and poor “pressing”
+We understand your concerns: Poor “cleaning” and poor “pressing”

 There are two maintenance issues that can negatively impact the look and life of a bespoke garment: poor cleaning and poor pressing.

-Will Boehlke, the now-retired blogger of A Suitable Wardrobe fame, commented as follows:
+Many years ago, Will Boehlke, the now-retired blogger of A Suitable Wardrobe fame, commented as follows:

 “My own inadequate attempts at tailored clothing maintenance have over time reduced themselves to the trouser press and my Jiffy steamer.
 That is because I have received too many dry cleaned suits that went away as a three roll top and returned as a three roll two, or, just as often, the reverse.”

-Simon Crompton (www.permanentstyle.com) was even more blunt:
+A few years ago, Simon Crompton (www.permanentstyle.com) was even more blunt:

 “A high-street dry cleaner will stick your suit in a large drum, soak it with chemicals that spread the dirt around more than they get rid of it, and then put it on a big industrial press which will stamp it flat, ruining any curve in the shoulders, chest canvas or lapels.
 The chemicals wear away the cloth, shortening it's life.
 The press forces a three-dimensional object to become 2D.”